Solution Brief

 Let’s explore all the advantages of enterprise browsers, when compared to all of the alternatives:

-• Reduce the cost and complexity of VDI infrastructure: Traditional VDI requires extensive server infrastructure and hosting costs, plus bandwidth, storage, and maintenance.
-By contrast, an enterprise browser shifts the workload to the endpoint's browser, with efficient cloud-based administration.
+- Reduce the cost, complexity, and energy usage of VDI infrastructure: Traditional VDI requires extensive server infrastructure and hosting costs, plus bandwidth, storage, and maintenance — and all their associate energy expenditures.
+By contrast, an enterprise browser shifts the workload to the endpoint's browser, with more cost- and energy-efficient cloud-based administration.

 The future of enterprise browsers: Island